JustDownloadin/NeopetsOldNotifs/README.md

 # NeopetsOldNotifs
-Nav bar notifications for Neopets
+Nav bar notifications for Neopets.
+Coded in and tested for Tampermonkey.